wintexpro/doton-bridge/docs/index.md

 # 🌉 <b> Overview </b>

+## Getting started

+If you looking for a simple way to try bridge in action, please visit the page - [Running Locally](local.md)

 ## Summary

 At a high level, ChainBridge is a message passing protocol.
 Events on a source chain are used to create a message that is then delivered to the destination chain.
 We define the concept of a Listener to extract events from a chain and construct a message, and a Writer to interpret messages and submit transactions to a chain.